20 Great Exit Interview Questions You Need to Ask

 The 20 Best Exit Interview Questions

-To help you get the most from your exit interviews, we’ve pulled together 20 best exit interview questions.
-Each have been divided into individual sub-categories:
+To help you get the most from your exit interviews, we’ve pulled together 20 best exit interview questions to ask.
+Our sample exit interview questions have been divided into individual sub-categories to help you find the ones that work for your business.

 Reasons for Leaving